Bakersfield, California: Geography

 Truxtun Tower, also referred to as the Bank of America Building, is the tallest in downtown and the second-tallest building in Bakersfield.

 Bakersfield is located near the southern end of the San Joaquin Valley, with the southern tip of the Sierra Nevada just to the east.
 The city limits extend to the Sequoia National Forest, at the foot of the Greenhorn Mountain Range and the entrance to the Kern Canyon.
 To the south, the Tehachapi Mountains, rising more than a vertical mile, feature the historic Tejon Ranch.
 To the west is the Temblor Range, behind which is the Carrizo Plain National Monument and the San Andreas Fault.
 The Temblor Range is about 35 mi from Bakersfield across the valley floor.

+The Kern River created a fertile region consisting of a large alluvial plain, or inland delta, which once spread out into vast wetlands and seasonal lakes in the region.
+Most of the river's flow is now diverted into various canals for agricultural use in the southern San Joaquin Valley, and provides municipal water supplies to the City of Bakersfield and surrounding areas.
+Diverting the river's flow has left 30 miles of the riverbed that runs through Bakersfield dry.

 According to the United States Census Bureau, the city has a total area of 143.6 sqmi, of which 142.2 sqmi are land (98.99%) and 1.4 sqmi are covered by water (1.01%).

 At the 2000 census, the city had a total area of 114.4 sqmi, of which 113.1 sqmi were land (98.86%) and 1.3 sqmi were water-covered (1.14%).

 Hart Memorial Park is located in northeast Bakersfield along Alfred Harrell Highway.